Looking for a deal on rent is challenging, but it can be done!

 Know too that rents may be different even on the same floor plan, depending on location in a given complex.
 One strategy might be to look for a less desirable unit that meets your square footage needs to save money.

 Read more: The $15 insurance policy all renters need

-If you want to take advantage of the oversupply, I want you to start your apartment search about eight weeks out before your lease is up, unless you're required to give more notice.
+I want you to start your apartment search about eight weeks out before your lease is up, unless you're required to give more notice.

-But know that you only hold the advantage if you're willing to walk out of your current situation when your lease comes up for renewal.
+You can hold the advantage if you're willing to walk out of your current situation when your lease comes up for renewal.
 If you'd rather stay put, you should still search for apartments and then show your current landlord what you find.
 Ask if he or she will compete against the other cheaper rents out there.
 You won't save as much as if you're willing to walk, but you're likely to save something.

 One special tip here.
 There's a sweet spot in the market right now with what's called the "shadow market" -- essentially condos and single family homes that are being rented out by investors.
 The dangers of the shadow market include a possible risk of landlord foreclosure and the chance that you won't get prompt response on maintenance issues.

-But as I said, the price of rent is headed down.
 To recap, follow this advice if you want the best deal: